Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 A common practice in software engineering is to avoid repetition and unnecessary complexity by encapsulating instructions into routines.
 Collections of such routines become the libraries that make certain programming languages better suited to tackle specific problems.
 For microcontroller programming a well know environment with such libraries is the Arduino platform, which abstracts away most of the initial and time-consuming setup step.

-However, such easy-to-use approach costs a lot on the long run, with routines that are slow and undocumented, leaving novice users without a clue about how they operate without reading the code.
+However, such easy-to-use approach may cost a lot in the long run, with slow or undocumented routines, leaving novice users without a clue.
-Without a complete understanding of what is happening under the hood more people can play with electronics, but few can actually build a long-term project out of it.
+Without the need for a complete understanding of what is happening under the hood more people can play with electronics, but few can actually build a long-term project out of it.
 In the following sections we explore the old blocks of microcontroller programming that are sometimes ignored by the tutorials around the web.

 ## Selecting a microcontroller